CCALI/a2jdocker/README.md

 ### Code
 If run with the link generated with the upload tool the `demo-a2j-guided-interview` interview will use `public_html/a2j-viewer/viewer/answers.php` to process posted answers.
 Feel free to edit or change this code as you wish.
 Any php code in `public_html` and subdirectories is runnable.

-To use different processing code, you can either change the setDataURL in viewer.html or launch with the setDataURL query parameter set to point to your code.
+To use different processing code, you can either change the setDataURL in viewer.html or launch with the `setDataURL` query parameter set to point to your code.
 An example of this looks like: `www.example.org/a2j-viewer/viewer/viewer.html?templateURL=../Guides/someguide&setDataURL=mysaveanswers.php`

+A basic example for saving data is provided in `/a2j-viewer/viewer/SetData.php` and can be run by opening a browser going to `localhost:53080/a2j-viewer/viewer/viewer.html?templateURL=../guides/demo-a2j-guided-interview/Guide.xml&fileDataURL=../guides/demo-a2j-guided-interview/&setDataURL=./SetData.php`.
+Data will be stored in private_web as `data.xml`.

+after running the above, can be loaded with the `getDataURL` query parameter:

+`localhost:53080/a2j-viewer/viewer/viewer.html?templateURL=../guides/demo-a2j-guided-interview/Guide.xml&fileDataURL=../guides/demo-a2j-guided-interview/&setDataURL=./SetData.php&getDataURL=./GetData.php`

 ## More info